Maternity & Nursing Bra Size Guide: How to Measure for the Correct Fit

 • Size: 34DD (12DD)

-• When to Measure for Maternity Bra Sizing
+• When to Measure: Pregnancy Bra Size Timeline

 Your size changes throughout pregnancy.
 Measure at these key points:

-International Bra Sizing Chart S, M, L, XL
+Australian Maternity Bra Size Chart S, M, L, XL

 US/EU A B C D E F G H